On a Relation Between the Integral Image Algorithm and Calculus: Extending the Integral Image Algorithm to General Domains

-Equipped with the parameter of tendency, let us now establish the following integration method, whose aim is to extend the Antiderivative Theorem (stated in equation (\ref{wang_theorem})) to more general domains than finite unifications of axis aligned boxes.
-Let us first define the following useful terms. \begin{defn} \emph{ Uniformly Tended Curve}.
-A curve is said to be uniformly tended if its tendency indicator vector (see definition \ref{Tendency-Indicator-Vector-definition}) is constant for each of its interior points. \end{defn}
+Equipped with the definition of a curve's detachment, let us now establish the following integration method, whose aim is to extend the FTC to more general domains than finite unifications of rectangles.
+Let us first define the following terms. \begin{defn} \emph{ Monotonic Curve}.
+A curve is said to be monotonic if its detachments vector (see definition \ref{curve-detachment-definition}) is constant for each of its interior points. \end{defn}